makersacademy/rps-challenge/README.md

 ```
 ## Method

-The app allows two variations of the classic game 'Rock, Paper Scissors': one player versus a randomised computer response, or two player head to head.
+The app allows two variations of the classic game 'Rock, Paper Scissors': one-player versus a randomised computer response, or two-player head to head.

 In the first instance the player chooses a weapon and a '.sample' function selects a weapon at random from an array of weapons.
-In two player mode the weapon chosing process is split over two screens allowing users to pick without the opposition seeing their choice.
+In two-player mode the weapon chosing process is split over two screens allowing users to pick without the opposition seeing their choice.

 Once weapons are selected they're passed to a Game class which uses an array of key-value pairs to compare weapons and deduce a winner.